TEACHERS WHO INSPIRE

 Award recipients were initially recognized on a plaque in front of UF Health Shands Hospital near a sycamore tree given to the College of Medicine by the Greek minister of agriculture in 1969.
 This tree, known as the Hippocratic tree, was a cutting from a tree under which Hippocrates taught medicine on the Greek island of Kos, according to legend.

 Several years ago, the College of Medicine permanently moved the award ceremony to Wilmot Gardens and transplanted a cutting from the original tree.
 Today, the gardens include the sapling from the Hippocratic tree and a new display for the plaques, with a plaque for each new recipient added annually.

-During a virtual ceremony held May 6, students from the class of 2020 selected Ashleigh Wright, M.D., as the 2020 Hippocratic Award recipient.
-Wright is an assistant professor of medicine in the division of general internal medicine.
-Students say she has been an advocate for medical education, and that she “will be remembered as one of the greatest physicians at the UF College of Medicine.”
+During a ceremony held May 10, students from the class of 2022 selected Ryan Nall, M.D., as the 2022 Hippocratic Award recipient.
+Nall is an associate professor and clerkship director in the division of general internal medicine.

 Hippocratic Award winners

 |2022||Ryan Nall*||Internal Medicine|

 |2018||Ryan Nall*||Internal Medicine|